 Robust control schemes are crucial for numerous applications as they offer precise monitoring and efficient disturbance rejection.
-To meet the robustness criteria, the typical PID controller has been enhanced with gain tuning through $H\infty$ optimization.
+In order to meet the robustness criteria, the typical PID controller has been enhanced with gain tuning through H∞ optimization.
 This is because the typical PID controller is not known for its resilience.
 Conventional methods often prove inadequate when it comes to effectively administering applications that rely on complex mathematical models.
-However, even though the PID framework is commonly taught and easy to comprehend, individuals with limited mathematical knowledge can still make use of it.
-The system can seamlessly incorporate additional features and effectively manage various control challenges.
+However, despite the fact that the PID framework is commonly taught and easy to comprehend, individuals with limited mathematical knowledge can still make use of it.
+The system has the capability to seamlessly incorporate additional features and effectively manage various control challenges.
 The presence of damped oscillation in control systems before reaching a stable state highlights the importance of employing appropriate control techniques to safeguard equipment and reduce the risk of potential damage.
-Significant overshoot results in an undesired increase in initial currents, particularly in machinery applications.
-PID controllers are designed to minimize the initial current and mitigate overshoot to maximize the performance characteristics [18].
+Signific ant overshoot results in an undesired increase in initial currents, particularly in machinery applications.
+PID controllers are designed to minimize the initial current and mitigate overshoot in order to maximize the performance characteristics [18].